maidsafe/rfcs/proposed/Launcher-as-a-service.md

 3. will manage metadata related to apps to give uniformity in experience when shifting from one machine to another - e.g. if app `A` is installed in machine 1 then when the user logs into machine 2 using his/her SAFE Account via Launcher, he/she will be presented with a union of all the apps that were installed on all the machines which access the SAFE Network on his/her behalf.

-4. not allow apps to mutate each other's configs.
+4. must not allow apps to mutate each other's configs.

-5. easily revoke app's ability to read and mutate the Network on user's behalf.
+5. shall easily revoke app's ability to read and mutate the Network on user's behalf.

 # Detailed design